 All Tidied Up

-It’s no easy feat to reorganise an entire greenhouse, and you will have to devote time to getting it right.
-But when it’s done you’ll find it an easier, safer, and happier place to grow and plant in.
+It’s no easy feat to reorganise an entire garden building, and you will have to devote time to getting it right.
+But when it’s done, you’ll find it an easier, safer, and happier place to grow and plant in.
 Once your greenhouse is up in shape, you won’t be able to leave!